30+ Best Cafes in Barcelona for Coffee, Matcha & Pastries

 Bonsai Coffee & Matcha

 Perfect place for specialty coffee but an even better place for matcha in different forms.
-On weekends they do tasty, filled matcha croissants.
+They also do special, seasonal pastries.

 Bonsai Coffee & Matcha, C/ de Casanova, 146 (Eixample Esquerra).